 - Cryptography – use of public key cryptography and cryptographies hash functions: essential for transparency and privacy.

-- Game Theory – Nodes of P2P network validates transactions by consensus, following economic incentive mechanism like Proof of Work or Proof of Stake etc.
+- Game Theory – Nodes of P2P network validate transactions by consensus, following economic incentive mechanisms like Proof of Work or Proof of Stake, etc.

-- Bitcoin – A Peer to Peer Electronic Cash System that would enable people to spend it directly without it going in a financial institution.
+- Bitcoin – A Peer Peer Electronic Cash System that would enable people to spend it directly without it going to a financial institution.
 Blockchain is the technology that runs Bitcoin.

-- Decentralised: A system where no individual has ownership of the system and there is no central point of control.
-In the case of decentralised blockchains, the system is spread over the entire network of users.
+- Decentralized: A system where no individual has ownership of the system and there is no central point of control.
+In the case of decentralized blockchains, the system is spread over the entire network of users.
 This makes it almost impossible to hack, tamper with or destroy.